maroomartin/portfolio/manual.md

 ---

-By properly preparing both your vehicle and your gear, you're laying the foundation for a safe, successful, and stress-free adventure.
-In the next section, we'll cover what makes high desert terrain unique—and how to read it like a seasoned trail guide.

----

 # Understanding High Desert Terrain

 The high desert is as breathtaking as it is brutal.
-Unlike coastal or forest trails, high desert terrain brings a unique mix of challenges—wide-open spaces, unpredictable traction, extreme temperatures, and minimal shade.
+Unlike coastal or forest trails, high desert terrain brings a unique mix of challenges: wide-open spaces, unpredictable traction, extreme temperatures, and minimal shade.
 Knowing what to expect and how to read the land can prevent costly mistakes and keep your off-road experience safe and enjoyable.

 ---